 Gamification is the application of game-design elements and game principles in non-game contexts.
 According to Bunchball (2010), gamification is at its core all about statistics.
 They argue that gathering statistics and its derivatives creates a continuous and extended drive for participation.

 Gamification has recently seen prominent application in different areas of social media, allowing content to become more interactive and engaging. if you want to use gamification in your marketing strategy here are a selection of ways to ensure it stands out.

-Using gamification in your social media strategy doesn’t mean you have to design, build or invent the next Minecraft.
+Using gamification in your charity’s social media strategy doesn’t mean you have to design, build or invent the next new video game.
 The key is that whatever tools you use need to be simple and easy to understand.
-Using easy to use features such as Facebook or Twitter Poll’s can provide a clear aim to help guide users to complete an action and engage deeply with your content.
+Using easy to use features such as Facebook or Twitter Pool’s can provide a clear aim to help guide users to complete an action and engage deeply with your content.